 The Church of England (Miscellaneous Provisions) Measure 2000, which came into effect on 1 January 2001, allows dioceses to deal with most parsonage transactions under the Parsonages Measures and also glebe transactions under the Endowments and Glebe Measure 1976 (sale; lease; demolition; exchange; building; purchase; or improvement and in the application / transfer of sale proceeds) without having to come to the Commissioners for consent, provided certain criteria are met and there are no objections to a proposal from interested parties.
 As a consequence, our administrative role has been significantly reduced.

-The Commissioners' involvement is carried out by the Pastoral team, and decisions which cannot be determined by staff are referred to the Mission and Pastoral Committee.
+The Commissioners' involvement is carried out by the Pastoral team, and decisions which cannot be determined by staff are referred to the Mission, Pastoral & Church Property Committee.

 Details of our remaining role in parsonages and glebe matters and the procedures under which dioceses are now able to deal directly with most matters are given in the Parsonages and Glebe Diocesan Manual, which includes a summary of the Code of Recommended Practice to the Repair of Benefice Buildings Measure.

 These documents can be found below, along with significant planning appeals or Court Judgments relating to parsonage or glebe matters and a document detailing that Canon Law is a material Planning consideration.